The Constitution of Engineering Student Council

 Article I. Name

-The name of this organization shall be the Engineering Student Council of Iowa State University, hereafter referred to as Engineering Student Council or ESC.
+The name of this organization shall be the Engineering Student Council of Iowa State University, hereafter referred to as the Engineering Student Council or ESC.

 Article II.
-Purpose and Goals
+Purpose & Goals

-- The purpose of ESC is to
+Section I: The purpose of ESC is to

 - Represent students and student organizations of the College of Engineering to the administration, faculty, and the public.